1995 Ryder Cup

 The 31st Ryder Cup Matches were held September 22–24, 1995 at the East Course of Oak Hill Country Club in Pittsford, New York, a suburb southeast of Rochester.

 The European team won the competition by a margin of 14 to 13 points to win back the Cup.
 At the time, this was only Europe's second victory on U.S. soil, the first was eight years earlier in 1987.
 This was the third consecutive Ryder Cup where Bernard Gallacher captained the European side and the only victory.

 Going into the Sunday singles matches, Europe trailed by 2 points, 7 to 9.
 For the first time, they overcame a deficit entering the singles to win the Cup.
-The unheralded Irish rookie Philip Walton secured victory for Europe by defeating Jay Haas by one hole.
+The unheralded Irish rookie Philip Walton secured victory for Europe by defeating Jay Haas 1 up.
 The next Ryder Cup where Europe won from behind was 2012, also held in the U.S.